 So how do you get the best out of both?

-Though we’ve clarified that there are plenty of software solutions available to make digital marketing and branding simple — and even growth-enabling for your brand — you shouldn’t make the mistake of assuming that any and every tool out there will help.
+Though we’ve clarified that there are plenty of software solutions available to do digital marketing and branding simple — and even growth-enabling for your brand — you shouldn’t make the mistake of assuming that any and every tool out there will help.
 More doesn’t mean better.
 In fact, taking on too many digital solutions can become its own problem, as you have to deal with convoluted, overflowing MarTech stacks.

 Here’s what your software solution of choice needs to be able to do to make it worth the cost: